RyanHyunchaeLee/RyanHyunchaeLee.github.io/_notes/Public/Starting a Blog.md

 ---
 title: Starting a Blog
-date: 03-06-2024
+date: 01-06-2024
 feed: show
 ---
 This blog will be a place to post some ideas from studying physics or its related topics.
-It comprehends following topics.
+It comprehends the following topics.

  - Condensed Matter
  - General Relativity